CELLCOLOR & VALUESBYCOLORALL: functions for Google Sheets to work with colored cells

 If you work with colored cells in Google Sheets a lot, you may have probably tried our Function by Color add-on.
-Little do you know that it now has 2 more functions that expand your operations with colored cells even further: CELLCOLOR and VALUESBYCOLORALL.
-In this tutorial, I will introduce both functions to you and provide you with some ready-made formulas.
+Little do you know that now there are 2 more functions: CELLCOLOR and VALUESBYCOLORALL.
+They expand your operations with colored cells even further.
+In this tutorial, I will show you how both functions work and share some ready-made custom formulas.

 Before we dive into our 2 new custom functions, I'd like to briefly describe our Function by Color add-on in case you're not familiar with it.